syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### historyManager.undoStack `function`
+### historyManager.undoStack `array`
 {:#members:historymanager-undostack}

-undoStack property takes a history entry as argument and returns the number of undo operation to be stored on the history manager
+The `undoStack` property is used to get the number of undo actions to be stored on the history manager.
+Its an read-only property and the collection should not be modified.

 #### Default Value: